DominusKelvin/dominuskelvin.dev/content/articles/expressiveness.md

 ---
  title: "Don't sacrifice expressiveness for ease"
- description: "Use tech that doesn't need you to sacrifice ease for expressiveness"
+ description: "Use tech that doesn't need you to sacrifice expressiveness for ease"
 ---

 > Expressiveness: The quality of effectively conveying a thought or feeling